-In the last three fiscal years, the Corporation has expanded its commercial theatre offering by installing D-BOX motion systems in full movie auditoriums, such as with Shanghai Bestar Cinemas Management in China, Ster-Kinekor in South Africa and Maya Cinemas in the United States.
-It has also installed its equipment in a significant number of auditoriums with major exhibitors such as Cinemark (US and Latin America) and Cineplex (Canada).
+In the last three fiscal years, the Corporation has expanded its commercial theatre offering by installing full auditoriums of D-BOX motion system recliners (or seats), such as with Bergen Kino (Norway), Cinemark (Chile), Shanghai Bestar Cinemas Management (China), Ster-Kinekor (South Africa) and Maya Cinemas (USA).
+It has also installed its equipment in a significant number of auditoriums with major exhibitors such as Cinemark (US and Latin America), Cineplex (Canada), Cinesa (a subsidiary of Odeon Group, an AMC Entertainment Company, in Spain), PVR (India), Hoyts Cinemas (Australia) and Kinopolis (Germany).